Opening up education: The collective advancement of education through open technology, open content, and open knowledge

 Match: technology; higher education

-Match: lane, andy; openlearn
+Match: lane, andy; technology

 Leveraging open-source technology and adapting open eLearning content to improve the knowledge and motivation of Ghana’s rural nurses